wortell-smart-learning/ssis-training/lab02/Exercise 1/Lab 2 Exercise 1.md

 In this exercise, we will use a lookup table to perform the translations.

 ## Steps
-1. Open the solution "Lab 02 Exercise 1" from the "Starter" folder
+1. Open the solution "Lab 02 Exercise 1" from the "Start" folder

 ### Create a lookup table inside the database, fill it with values
-2. Open SQL Server Management Studio, connect to "devmachine".
+2. Open SQL Server Management Studio, connect to "localhost".
 3. Execute the following script from the file "Query1 - create meta ProductCategoryTranslation.sql"

 ```SQL